Natasha08/ionic-app/README.md

 # ionic-app
-basic app to integrate with django/stripe
+basic app to integrate with django